-The parent company and the subsidiaries: Sopharma Trading AD, Pharmalogistica AD, Electroncommerce EOOD, Biopharm Engineering AD, Sopharma Buildings REIT, Momina Krepost AD, Unipharm AD, Phyto Palauzovo AD, Sopharmasi EOOD, and Sopharmasi 2 EOOD perform their activities in Bulgaria; Sopharma Poland Z.O.O. - in liquidation and Sopharma Warsaw SP.
+The parent company and the subsidiaries: Sopharma Trading AD, Medika AD, Pharmalogistica AD, Electroncommerce EOOD, Biopharm Engineering AD, Sopharma Buildings REIT, Momina Krepost AD, Unipharm AD, Phyto Palauzovo AD, Sopharmasi EOOD, Sopharmasi 2 EOOD, Sopharmasi 3 EOOD, and Pharma Online EOOD perform their activities in Bulgaria; Sopharma Poland Z.O.O. - in liquidation and Sopharma Warsaw SP.
 Z.O.O. operate in Poland, PAO Vitamini, and OOO Sopharma Ukraine - in Ukraine, Ivančić and Sinovi d.o.o. and Sopharma Trading d.o.o.
-Belgrade - in Serbia, Briz SIA - in Latvia, SOOO Brititrade, OOO Tabina, ZAO Interpharm (until 31.12.2014), ODO Alean, SOOO Brizpharm, OOO Farmacevt Plus, ODO Vestpharm, OOO NPK Biotest, ODO BelAgroMed, OOO Danapharm, OOO Galenapharm, ODO Medjel, and ODO Alenpharm-Plus - in Belarus, UAB TBS Pharma - in Lithuania, and TOOO Sopharma Kazakhstan - in Kazakhstan.
+Belgrade - in Serbia, Briz SIA - in Latvia, SOOO Brititrade, OOO Tabina, ZAO Interpharm (until 31.12.2014), ODO Alean, SOOO Brizpharm, OOO Farmacevt Plus, ODO Vestpharm, OOO NPK Biotest, ODO BelAgroMed, OOO Danapharm, OOO Galenapharm, ODO Medjel, ODO Alenpharm-Plus, and OOO Pharmateia - in Belarus, UAB TBS Pharma - in Lithuania, and TOOO Sopharma Kazakhstan - in Kazakhstan.

-As at 30 September 2015, the interest of the Group in joint ventures is as follows:
+As at 31 December 2015, the interest of the Group in joint ventures is as follows:

 - OOO Vivaton Plus, Belarus, a joint venture through Briz SIA, Latvia, which has 50% interest jointly with Apteka Group Holding.
 The principal activities of the joint venture include trade in pharmaceuticals and food supplements.
 The company has been a joint venture for the Group since 20 December 2012. - OOO Med-dent, Belarus, a joint venture through Briz SIA, Latvia, which has 50% interest jointly with a physical person.
 The principal activities of the joint venture include trade in pharmaceuticals and food supplements.
 The company has been a joint venture for the Group since 17 December 2013. - BOOO SpetzApharmacia, Belarus, a joint venture through Briz SIA, Latvia, which has 50% interest jointly with a physical person.
 The principal activities of the joint venture include trade in pharmaceuticals and food supplements.
-The company has been a joint venture for the Group since 20 January 2014.

-- OOO Bellerophon, Belarus, a joint venture through Briz SIA, Latvia, which has 50% interest jointly with a physical person.
+The company has been a joint venture for the Group since 20 January 2014. - OOO Bellerophon, Belarus, a joint venture through Briz SIA, Latvia, which has 50% interest jointly with a physical person.
 The principal activities of the joint venture include retail trade in pharmaceuticals, medical equipment and food supplements.
 The company has been a joint venture for the Group since 27 November 2014. - ZAO Interpharm, Belarus, a joint venture through Briz SIA, Latvia, which has 50% interest jointly with a legal person.
 The principal activities of the joint venture include trade in pharmaceuticals and food supplements.
-The company has been a joint venture for the Group since 31 December 2014.
+The company has been a joint venture for the Group since 31 December 2014. - OOO Ivem and ,K Belarus, a joint venture through OOO Tabina and OOO Pharmacist plus, which together hold 50% of the share capital of OOO Ivem and K. The principal activities of the joint venture is trading in pharmaceutical products and food supplements.
+The company is a joint venture for the Group since 1 December 2015.